murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Domain 01.md

 - IAAA

 **CIA Triad**
 - *Confidentiality*: The goal of confidentiality protection is to prevent or minimize unauthorized access to data.
 Confidentiality protections prevent disclosure while protecting authorized access.
 In an organization, confidentiality can be enhanced through the implementation of design principles, such as the principle of least privilege.
-The principle of least privilege limits users' access to only the information they need to complete work-related tasks.
+The principle of least privilege limits users' access to only the information they need to complete work-related tasks.Some critical definitions to undertand while discussing confidentiality include:
+  - Sensitivity - Quality of infor that can cause harm if disclosed.
+  - Discretion - Act or decision to control disclosure of information
+  - Criticality - Level to which information is mission critical.
+  - Concealment - Hiding information (concept of security through obscurity is closely related)
+  - Secrecy - Keepy information hidden
+  - Privacy - Keeping PII confidential to prevent harm of users .
+  - Seclusion - Intentional isolation of information
+  - Isolation - keeping information away from the users.

 - *Integrtity*: concept of protecting the reliability and correctness of data.
 Integrity protection prevents unauthorized alterations of data.
 Properly implemented integrity protection provides a means for authorized changes while protecting against intended and malicious unauthorized activities (such as viruses and intrusions) as well as mistakes made by authorized users (such as accidents or oversights).
+Integrity is dependent on confidentiality and access control.
+Some concepts around integrity
+1. Accuracy - Ensuring the information is correct and precise
+2. Truthfulness - A reflection of the reality
+3. Validity - Being factually or logically sound
+4. Accountability - Being accountable or responsible for the actions on information
+5. Responsibility - Taking charge over someone or something
+6. Completeness - Having all the necessary components
+7. comprehensiveness - Being complete in scope.

 - *Availablity*: Availability means authorized subjects are granted timely and uninterrupted access to objects.
+  This means that the users are protected against DDoS attacks and infra issues that may discrupo access to information.
+  This involves having reliable performance, redundancy, reliable backups and preventing data loss or destruction.
+  Availabilty is dependent on confidentiality and Integrity.
+Without these, availabity cannot be achieved.
+  Some concepts of availability are
+  1. Usability - How easy is t to use the data?
+How easy is it to learn and understand the information
+  2. Accessibility - Are we certain that a wide variery of individuals can access this information taking their limitations and capability into account
+  3. Timeliness - Are the resources available when needed?

 ![image](https://user-images.githubusercontent.com/19290577/213007046-ed4c256b-afd5-4717-9a35-710e7f4ae840.png)